maricr-sk/EvalProp/README.md

  [ " if " , [ " and " , [ " p1 " ] , [ " not " , [ " p2 " ]] ] , [ " p3 " ]

-Write a python function format prop that allows to print a proposition in Propositional Logic using the indicated list representation.
-Consider the connectives: ∨, ∧, =⇒ , ⇐⇒ , ¬. and ⊕ (XOR).
-In the code, they will be written, respectively, as: or, and, if, iff, not, xor.

-You may safely assume that we consider only the unary operator as not and binary operations: functions that take only two inputs.

-For example, such list will be a valid input:

- [ " or " , [ " p1 " ] , [ " p2 " ]]

-List with more variables is an invalid input:

- [ " or " , [ " p1 " ] , [ " p2 " ] , [ " p3 " ]]

-Your python function format prop should take one argument prop, which may be a (possibly nested) list of lists (of strings), as above.
-It should return a formatted string corresponding to the desired compound proposition.
-Assume all inputs are valid.

 For example, inputs from our sample example